-i.
 Authorization

 The University may reimburse the actual travel expenses related to interviewing prospective employees, when such expenses are necessary to acquire key personnel for employment at the University.
 Authorization shall be obtained before any commitment to reimburse travel expenses is made to the prospective employee.
 Reimbursement of allowable expenses is not taxable if the expenses are properly substantiated.
-In addition, at the Chancellor's discretion, actual travel expenses may be reimbursed for spouses/domestic partners who accompany candidates for faculty or highlevel administrative positions (including Manager and Senior Professional positions) on final interviews.
+In addition, at the Chancellor's discretion, actual travel expenses and dependent care expenses may be reimbursed for spouses/domestic partners, dependents and dependent-care providers who accompany candidates for faculty or high-level administrative positions (including Manager and Senior Professional positions) on final interviews.